mhtocs/tabyard/README.md

 iterative builds: `npm run watch` rebuilds `dist/` on change; reload the extension after each build.

-load unpacked from `dist/` in chrome: extensions → developer mode → load unpacked → choose the `dist/` folder.
+load unpacked from `dist/` in chrome: open extensions, enable developer mode, load unpacked, and choose the `dist/` folder.

-ci on push/pr runs `npm ci`, build, unit, ui, and lint (see `.github/workflows/ci.yml`). e2e is local only — headed playwright + mv3.
+ci on push/pr runs `npm ci`, build, unit, ui, and lint (see `.github/workflows/ci.yml`). (e2e is local only, headed playwright + mv3)

 ### playwright (e2e / screenshots only)